Election results 2020: Why a winner hasn't been declared in the presidential race in North Carolina

 Many other states have been called -- so what's the hold up in the Tar Heel state?

-The race between President Donald Trump and Democratic nominee Joe Biden is still extremely close and too early to call as we await the counting of absentee and provisional ballots.
+The race between President Donald Trump and Democratic nominee Joe Biden in the state is still extremely close and too early to call as we await the counting of absentee and provisional ballots.

 As of Friday, there were still 99,000 outstanding mail-in ballots.